cy6erskunk/q-n-a/docs/Technical_rules.md

 t.100

 The Referee alone decides as to the validity or the priority of the hit by applying the following basic rules which are the conventions applicable to sabre fencing.
-FIE

-35

-November 2023

 Respect of the fencing phrase